-Schilke Instrument Buying & Used Sales
+Schilke Instrument Buyback and Pre-Owned Sales

-Leveraging our extensive knowledge and experience as a wind instrument specialist, we accurately assess the value of Schilke's unique delicate designs and parts.
-We provide fair appraisals tailored to the individual character of each
+Drawing on our extensive knowledge and experience as a specialist wind instrument shop, we accurately assess the value of Schilke’s unique, delicate design and components,

 Schilke Specialist